Parents, Guardians and Community Members

 January-March--complete Needs Assessment including Other State Reports

 April-May--begin the Go section for Analyzing Strengthns and Challenges, Goal Setting, Action Planning

 June-July--complete the Go section for Action Planning, Evidence-based Strategies, Action Plan Steps, Professional Development Steps, and Communications

 September--presentation to the board and 28-day public comment period will begin

 October--formal Board approval of the Plan for submission to the State at the Regular Board meeting

 November--plan submitted via the Future Ready Comprehensive Planning Portal

 The proposed Plan will be posted to the District's website for the 28-day public comment period.
 You can read it when it becomes available in the Fall of 2021 by clicking on this link.
 Our administrative team values input from all stakeholders and we welcome your comments and suggestions.
-Paper copies of the proposed Plan will be available.
+Paper copies of the proposed Plan will be available up request.